ogubuikeAlex/Computer-Science-Dictionary/System-Design/AlgoExpert/007-Caching.md

 - FIFO: First In First Out Policy - When removing items from the cache, the first item we stored should be removed first
 - LIFO: Last In First Out Policy - When removing items from the cache, the last item we stored should be removed first
 - Randomly -> 🫵🏽

+- What is a cache miss and a cache hit?
+Cache Miss Is When Requested Data is found in the Cache

+Cache miss is when requested data could have been found in the cache but wasn't found.
+This is typically caused by by a system failure or a poor design choice.
+For example, if the server goes down, our load balancer wll have to forward requests to a new server which will result in cache misses